aa-fiu-classes/cnt-4713-web/project-3.md

     * Acknowledgement of any online tutorials or code example (except class website) you have been using.

 2. Submit to Gradescope via connection to Github.
 Do not submit individual files or .zip file, as it will most likely result in grading failures.

+Before submission, please make sure the client and server conforms to the specification and you did not implement what implementation does not require.

 Submissions that do not follow these requirements will not get any credit.
 {: class="bs-callout bs-callout-warning" }